Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

 ### Setting up an application with the Contrast build pack

 To push an app that is using the Contrast buildpack to PCF, we will use the Cloud Foundry-provided spring music app as an example.
-The sample application can be cloned, built, and pushed using the following commands:
+The sample application can be cloned, built and pushed using the following commands:

 ```bash
     git clone https://github.com/cloudfoundry-samples/spring-music.git